defuneste/utile_comme_du_pq/README.md

 First I should clarified what is a valid polygons:

 > Polygons have the concept of *validity*.
 The rings of a valid polygon may only intersect at distinct points -- rings can't overlap, and they can't share a common boundary.
-A polygon whose inner rings partly lie outside its exterior ring is also invalid  (p.38 [PosGIS in Action][#References])
+A polygon whose inner rings partly lie outside its exterior ring is also invalid  (p.38 [PosGIS in Action](#References))

-This is specified by the [Simple Features][#References] set of standard
+This is specified by the [Simple Features](#References) set of standard

 ## List of tools that can be used